Frequently Asked Questions for Great Books @Oxford

-We're still working to schedule our excursions for summer 2017, and we'll update you when we have more information.
+We' are working to schedule our excursions for summer 2020, and we'll update you when we have more information.
 Some places we've visited in the past include: a tour of London and a ride on the London Eye; the Roman Baths in Bath; Shakespeare's home at Stratford-upon-Avon; the Royal Shakespeare Company; Warwick Castle; Costwolds; Stonehenge.

-Can I attend a session at Dublin, Amherst or Stanford in addition to Oxford?
+Can I attend a session at Edinburgh or online in addition to Oxford?

 Of course!
 Multi-week sessions are an excellent way to get an even fuller Great Books experience, and you can explore twice as much by doing Great Books on two different campuses.
 Contact us to discuss how a multi-week, multi-campus session could work for you.